jacob52571/CustomPortals/README.md

 Create portals in your Minecraft server made from alternative materials to teleport your users to different worlds.
 Custom world materials can be specified in the configuration file.

+## Download

+Releases can be found [here on GitHub](https://github.com/jacob52571/CustomPortals/releases).

 ## Configuration

 Below each configuration option is explained in detail.